Unipisa/TeamsCarousel/packages/quickstart-en.md

 ![Image](https://github.com/Unipisa/TeamsCarousel/raw/master/img/img2.png)

 Press play to start the carousel.
 You can change the interval duration at any time by changing the number of seconds in the menu.

-More options to come in the future.
+Use the *Mute* option allows easily muting the tab to avoid interference if connected to the meeting also with the native client and the browser is only used to monitor participants.

+It is possible to split monitoring among different participants using the *breakout* function and setting the number the portion and the total number of portions.
+This way it will be possible to split participant monitoring in a call.

-## upgrade the extension
+## Upgrade the extension

 Simply unzip the files in the directory of the extension and tap reload in the browser extensions page.